 Directed by David Michôd.

 Consider supporting Cinematic Doctrine on Patreon!
-As a bonus, you’ll gain access to a once-a-month movie poll where you decide a movie we discuss on the podcast, as well as early unedited episodes of the podcast!!
+As a bonus, you can gain access to a once-a-month movie poll where you decide a movie we discuss on the podcast, early unedited episodes of the podcast, and merch!!

 Melvin Benson is the Founder, Editor-In-Chief, and Lead Host of Cinematic Doctrine.
-He’s written fiction and nonfiction for over a decade with short stories featured on the Creepypasta Wiki and Wattpad.
-His novelette Ethereal Temptation, a teen drama with a tinge of magical-realism, can be read for free here.
+Whether it’s a movie, show, game, comic, or novel, it doesn’t matter.
+As long as it’s rich, he’s ready and willing to give it a try!
 His hope is to see King Jesus glorified as far as the east is from the west!

 Cinematic Doctrine is available on iTunes, Spotify, Google Podcasts, and other major podcast apps.